2202-YB-WN-WUX/pixabay-api/README.md

 # Pixabay Api
-Pixabay app which gets images using AJAX GET
+Pixabay app which gets images using AJAX GET.

 - Important: you will need to put your own API key into line 1 below in script.js:
 ```